tlaanemaa/http-error-classes/README.md

 ### Throwing an error with some context

-Here we have a function to calculate the fibonacci value at `n` steps.
+Here we have a function to calculate the Fibonacci value at `n` steps.
 If the `n` we receive is not a number then we'll throw a `BadRequestError` and give the `n` we received as context.

 ```js
 const { BadRequestError } = require("http-error-classes");